 UN Lists JCB for Violations in the Occupied Territory

 On Wednesday 12 February 2020, the UN Human Rights Office issued a long-awaited report identifying 112 companies involved in business activities in settlements in the Occupied Palestine Territory which violate Guiding Principles on Business and Human Rights.
 Among the companies identified is JCB, whose bulldozers and pneumatic drills have been used to demolish Palestinian homes to clear land for the construction of settlements, actions in gross violation of the 4th Geneva Convention.
+The UN has continued to include JCB in the list which was again updated on 30 June 2023.
 Read the UN Human Rights Office report here.